Jury service

 Getting a jury service notice

-Completing the questionnaire, applying for excusal and contacting us if you are late or lose the notice.
+Complete the questionnaire, apply for excusal and contact us if you lose the notice.

 Being excused from jury service